marukun712/aikyo/docs/src/content/docs/concept-en.md

 ---
 title: concept
-description: Concept of AIKYO
+description: Concept of aikyo
 ---
-`aikyo` represents a novel framework designed for creating environments where **humans and multiple AI companions engage in equal, conversational interactions**.
-While recent advances in LLMs have led to numerous AI Agent implementations and A2A protocols, most are primarily focused on task automation or operational efficiency. `aikyo` differs by emphasizing not merely efficiency and productivity, but instead aims to foster genuinely companionable relationships between humans and their AI counterparts through equitable dialogue.
+`aikyo` is an innovative framework designed to facilitate **equally balanced conversations between humans and multiple AI companions** in an environment where they coexist.
+While recent advances in LLMs have led to numerous AI Agent implementations and A2A protocols, most focus on task automation or efficiency improvements. `aikyo` differs by prioritizing not operational efficiency, but rather creating AI companions that can genuinely engage with humans in a mutually respectful, equal conversational partnership.

 ---